imoscovitz/wittgenstein/README.md

 ## Summary

-This package implements two interpretable coverage-based ruleset algorithms: IREP and RIPPERk, plus additional features for model interpretation.
+This package implements two interpretable coverage-based ruleset algorithms: IREP and RIPPERk plus additional features for model interpretation.

-Performance is similar to sklearn's DecisionTree CART implementation (see [Performance Tests](https://github.com/imoscovitz/ruleset/blob/master/Performance%20Tests.ipynb)).
+Performance is similar to sklearn's DecisionTree CART implementation (see [Performance Tests](https://github.com/imoscovitz/wittgenstein/blob/master/examples/performance_tests.ipynb)).

 For explanation of the algorithms, see my article in _Towards Data Science_, or the papers below, under [Useful References](https://github.com/imoscovitz/wittgenstein#useful-references).